• Skip to primary navigation

 Then, rinse beans with fresh, cold water

-Place the dried beans into a large bowl, cover with fresh, cold water (by about two inches) and let them soak overnight.
+Place the dried beans into a large bowl, cover with fresh, cold water (by about two inches) and let them soak overnight in the refrigerator.

 Then, the next day, remove them from the water and drain.
 Rinse again with fresh, cold water.
 Place beans into a pot with water and cook for a little until tender.
 Drain.